kanthaus/kanthaus.online/user/pages/30.blog/2018-12-08_english-perspective/item.en.md

     author: James
 ---

-_“There was lots of cheese, yogurt and sausage, but the packages were sliced open, so we can’t take it.
+_“There was lots of cheese, yogurt and sausage, but the packages were sliced open, and we can’t take it.
 It’s not the usual thing, but this is what supermarkets do sometimes when they realise that people are bin-diving.”_

 Hidden in the nook of a cobbled street in Wurzen, and just a few stops on the S-Bahn outside of  Leipzig, is Kanthaus.
 At the entrance, a billowing colourful banner welcomes  weary travellers and fellow foodsavers.